 Good for: Startups and small teams that want a visual, drag-and-drop hiring pipeline with a free option.

-Breezy HR's Bootstrap plan is genuinely free - one active position, basic pipeline management, and a career site.
+Breezy HR’s Bootstrap plan is genuinely free - one active position, basic pipeline management, and a career site.
 Paid plans start at $157/mo and add multi-job posting, candidate scoring, and automated reference checking.
-The visual pipeline is its signature feature: drag candidates between stages like you'd move cards in Trello.
-It's intuitive for teams that haven't used an ATS before.
+Visual pipeline management is its signature feature: drag candidates between stages like you’d move cards in Trello.
+Companies that haven’t used an ATS before find the interface quick to learn.

-Limitations: The free plan is extremely limited (one position).
+Gaps to know: Free tier allows only one active position.
 Advanced analytics and custom workflows are locked behind the Business tier ($439/mo).
-It lacks deep AI features that Workable and Greenhouse now offer.
+Deep AI features - the kind Workable and Greenhouse now offer - aren’t available below that tier.

 4. Manatal